slotThe/slotThe.github.io/posts/hakyll-and-bibtex.md

 Plus, playing around with pandoc filters is always fun.

-Especially the `my​{render​Pandoc,Pandoc​Compiler}​With​TransformM` functions could—with different names, of course—perhaps be contributed to upstream Hakyll.
-A variant of any of the `*PandocBiblio` functions that explicitly accepts a list of additional arguments to give to `citeproc` might also be useful;
+Especially the `my​{render​Pandoc,Pandoc​Compiler}​With​TransformM` functions could—with different names, of course—perhaps be contributed to upstream Hakyll.[^9] A variant of any of the `*PandocBiblio` functions that explicitly accepts a list of additional arguments to give to `citeproc` might also be useful;